Gavin Arroyo

-Gavin Arroyo (born May 10, 1972) is a former water polo defender from the United States, who competed in two Summer Olympics (1996 and 2000) for his native country.
+Gavin Baxter Arroyo (born May 10, 1972) is a former water polo defender from the United States, who competed in two Summer Olympics (1996 and 2000) for his native country.
 He was part of the United States national team that won the gold medal in the 1997 FINA World Cup in Athens.
+Beginning in 2006, Arroyo had a long career as the Men's Water Polo Coach for Long Beach State, and coached the women's team from 2009 to 2020.
+At the international level, he served as an Assistant Water Polo Coach for the Men's US team at the 2020 Tokyo Olympics, and was on the US men's water polo coaching staff for the 2024 Paris Olympics.
+He has been honored as an inductee of both the USA Water Polo Hall of Fame, and the California Athletics Hall of Fame.